ZEN-universe/ZEN-garden/docs/files/developer_guide/debugging.rst

 To debug ZEN-garden with VSCode, follow these steps:

 - select the correct interpreter: Press ctrl + shift + p to open the command palette (if you're on Windows or Linux), and enter ``Python: Select interpreter`` and make sure that the correct conda environment is selected.
-Per default, the conda environment will be called ``zen-garden``.
+Per default, the conda environment will be called ``zen-garden-env``.
 - Create a new file in the folder ``./.vscode/`` called ``launch.json`` with the following content:

 .. code-block:: JSON